Important Information about Managing Your Re-Enrolment

 • enrolling online at the times specified by the University

-• assessing the impact that varying your enrolment will have at different stages throughout your studies, and
+• assessing the impact that varying your enrolment will have on meeting unit enrolments rules and your course completion time, and

 • checking that you are on track to meet the overall requirements of your course so that you can graduate